ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

 ---
 linkTitle: "Model Armor"
-title: "Enable Model Armor for VLLM deployment with Inference Gateway"
+title: "Enable Model Armor for vLLM deployment with Inference Gateway"
 description: "Overviews how to set up Inference Gateway with Model Armor to secure interaction with LLM models"
 weight: 30
 type: docs